 Frequently Asked Questions

-Beginners should consider factors such as the ETF's expense ratio, the sectors and regions it covers, and its historical performance.
-Additionally, understanding the underlying index and how it aligns with your investment goals is crucial.
+Beginners should consider factors such as the ETF's expense ratio, the diversity of its holdings, and its historical performance.
+Additionally, aligning the ETF with personal financial goals and risk tolerance is crucial for successful investing.